NikKowPHP/social-brain/chapters/chapter-4.md

 ### **Neuro-Toolkit: The Empathy Loop**

 **The Core Principle:**
 True empathy is a two-part process: affective empathy (feeling *with* someone) and cognitive empathy (thinking about their experience).
-We must do both, in that order.
+An effective conductor does both, in that order.

 ---